-- Download and install TFTP server.
+- Download TFTPD64 server from http://tftpd32.jounin.net/tftpd32_download.html.
+You can use the portable version of TFTP server or install it on your PC – either way it works the same.
 It will ask for Firewall permissions which you should grant for it to work.

-- Open TFTP server and change the working directory to where the wr740v4_tp_recovery.bin is copied in step 3 above.
+- Launch TFTP server and change the current directory to where the wr740v4_tp_recovery.bin is copied in step 3 above.
 Change the server interface to 192.168.0.66.

-- Press the reset button (using a paper-clip or pin) of the router and power it on.
+- First press the reset button (using a paper-clip or pin) of the router and then power it on.
 Do not release the reset button for 4-5 seconds after powering it on.
-As soon as you release the button, TFTP server shall flash the firmware and start the router.
+As soon as you release the reset button, TFTP server shall flash the firmware and start the router.

 This method works for many models of the TP-Link WiFi routers.
 You have to rename the firmware file for your router according to your router model and version (in step 3 above).
 The original credit of this hidden unbricking method goes to bkil (http://bkil.blogspot.com/2014/12/hidden-tftp-of-tp-link-routers.html).